CLimate Leadership summit 4: September 12, 2019

 Mayors and cities can bring a delegation of up to six people from their city who represent key stakeholder areas—leaders from faith, business, environment, youth, etc.—who are committed to building a vision of a more resilient Indiana.

-The 2017 Climate Leadership Summit was co-hosted by 7 Hoosier Mayors:
+Climate Leadership Summit 2, in 2017, was co-hosted by 7 Hoosier Mayors:

 We are grateful to our sponsors and community partners who made this important event possible.
 If your organization would be interested in getting involved, please contact us.